 Health is wealth

 With proactive management, a balanced diet and a healthy lifestyle, you can ward off most diseases.
-By getting yourself screened regularly, you’ll help your doctor detect problems at the very beginning and get you on a treatment program that can prevent the condition from occurring altogether or treat it very early.
+By getting yourself screened regularly, you’ll help your doctor detect problems at the very beginning and get you on a treatment program early that can prevent the condition from occurring at a later stage.
 At mfine, you can consult top gynecologists online from the comfort of your home.
 Sign up for our health checks and get the best doctors in the city to comb through your reports and help you stay healthy.